jaequery/hak/README.md

 hak up
 ```

-Once done, your site should now be viewable at: http://somesite.docker/
+Once done, your site should now be viewable at http://somesite.docker/ from your browser (don't forget the trailing slash).

-## Good to know
+## How does it all work?

+Hak currently uses Dinghy as a boilerplate to setup many of the things required for an optimal Docker environment on OSX.

 ### Dinghy
 Dinghy installs a DNS server listening on the private interface, which